Leask/code-server-nodejs/README.md

 ### How to [secure your setup](https://github.com/codercom/code-server/blob/master/doc/security/ssl.md)?

-code-server uses a self-signed SSL certificate that may prompt your browser to ask you some additional questions before you proceed.
+code-server-nodejs uses a self-signed SSL certificate that may prompt your browser to ask you some additional questions before you proceed.
 Please [read here](https://github.com/codercom/code-server/blob/master/doc/self-hosted/index.md) for more information.

 ## Development